raspberrypilearning/test-detectives/en/step_9.md

 deck = Deck()
 ```

 + Run the program.
-Now you should see information that the deck was created, in addition to the debug statement about trying to assign an invalid suit.
+Now you should see information that the deck was created, in addition to the debug statement about the invalid suit.

 ![Info log](images/info-log.png)